 - PRI calling on investors put pressure on companies over supply chain ESG risk

 New guidance from Principles for Responsible Investment (PRI) was warmly welcomed for good reason.
-It recognises that considering ESG risk in the supply chain can be daunting for most companies, particularly where they lack the capacity to manage supply chains, transparency and disclosure effectively.
+It recognizes that considering ESG risk in the supply chain can be daunting for most companies, particularly where they lack the capacity to manage supply chains, transparency and disclosure effectively.

 The guide offers some initial steps investors can take to assess and manage supply chain risk, concluding that investors have the power to push supply chain risk management up the corporate agenda.